V-Sekai/manuals/71 Decisions/71.04 Rejected 04/20211212-create-steamdeck-hardware-proxy-by-fedora-silverblue.md

 ## Context and Problem Statement

-I don't have a #steam Deck since it was delayed til Feburary 2022 to test V-Sekai.
+I don't have a #steam Deck since it was delayed til February 2022 to test V-Sekai.

 ## Describe the proposed option and how it helps to overcome the problem or limitation